manyducksco/borf/notes/client/state-not-attrs.md

 }

 // makeView and makeGlobal internally work the same way.
-// The window doesn't have any logic internally to actually connect itself.
+// The view doesn't have any logic internally to actually connect itself.
 // This is done inside the framework, so private methods will never be accessible on the classes.

 class Example extends View {